phusion/passenger-ruby-heroku-demo/README.md

 Phusion Passenger is a drop-in replacement for Thin and Unicorn and very easy to install.

 Open your app's Gemfile.
-Remove the following lines of they exist:
+Remove the following lines if they exist:

     gem "unicorn"
     gem "thin"